-Facilities Having Current Permits: (a) Owners of presently permitted facilities which are not in one of the four limited development area or in a restricted limited development area will have three options under this plan: 1.
+1976 Shoreline Management Plan Proposed 2019 Shoreline Management Plan Justification of the Proposed Action Movement of Boathouses Facilities Having Current Permits: (a) Owners of presently permitted facilities which are not in one of the four limited development areas or in a restricted limited development area will have three options under this plan: 1.
 Under provisions of the Grandfather Clause they may leave their facility at the present location providing the structure is brought up to the Standard for Existing Facilities within one year after this plan is implemented.
 Repairs will not be allowed if the cost will exceed 50 percent of the cost of a new structure exactly like the one being repaired.
-2. They may request in writing to move their facility into a limited development area as listed in paragraph 4-02a. within one (1) year after implementation of this plan providing capacity for additional facilities exists at the 1976 Shoreline Management Plan Proposed 2019 Shoreline Management Plan Justification of the Proposed Action desired area.
-3. After the one year period for moving an existing facility, an owner may still move his facility into one of Movement of Boathouses Facilities Having Current Permits: (a) Owners of presently permitted facilities which are not in one of the four limited development areas or in a restricted limited development area will have three options under this plan: 1.
-Under provisions of the Grandfather Clause they may leave their facility at the present location providing the structure is brought up to the Standard for Existing Facilities within one year after this plan is implemented.
-Repairs will not be allowed if the cost will exceed 50 percent of the cost of a new structure exactly like the one being repaired.
 2. They may request in writing to move their facility into a limited development-area or a restricted limited development area as listed in paragraph 4-02a. within one (1) year after implementation of this plan providing capacity for additional facilities exists at the desired area.
-3. After the one year period for moving an existing Management Plan Movement of Boathouses Existing private shoreline use, to include boathouses, that have a valid authorized shoreline use permit in areas allocated as PSA will be allowed to remain provided they meet the criteria and conditions established in this SMP.
+3. After the one year period for moving an existing facility, an owner may still move his facility into one of the four limited development areas if a space is available and he secures a permit through the drawing procedures listed below.
+Movement of Boathouses Existing private shoreline use, to include boathouses, that have a valid authorized shoreline use permit in areas allocated as PSA will be allowed to remain provided they meet the criteria and conditions established in this SMP.
 Boathouses located in PSA areas may not be relocated unless the owner desires to move the boathouse to an LDA as described above.
 Movement within LDAs will not be permitted in the 2019 Shoreline Management Plan.
-Once a permitted structure has been relocated to an Noted above, the existing LDAs are currently occupied by boathouses to an extent that approaches the allowable limit of 50% density of shoreline with the LDA.
-It is not feasible to allow the relocation of a boathouse to a new location within any LDA due to the lack of
+Once a permitted structure has been relocated to an LDA, no further relocation is allowed.
+Noted above, the existing LDAs are currently occupied by boathouses to an extent that approaches the allowable limit of 50% density of shoreline with the LDA.
+It is not feasible to allow the relocation of a boathouse to a new location within any LDA due to the lack of space and adequate locations.